Muhammad-Talhas/calculator/README.md

 # Calculator

-A simple mood tracking application built with Python, UV, and Streamlit.
+A simple calculator application built with Python, UV, and Streamlit.

 ## Getting Started